 Manchester Press is your classic Melbourne laneway gem, tucked down Rankins Ln just near Elizabeth St. This place gets busy every morning for a reason—perfect toasted bagels (go the blueberry bagel with bacon, maple and banana, it's nuts) plus some cheeky salads and a decadent takeaway counter.
 The coffee's by Ona, or there's frosty Liberty kombucha if you're feeling virtuous.
-Well worth the table wait.

 Brother Baba Budan

 Brother Baba is still one of our favourite spaces in the whole city.
 This places just screams Melbourne.
 Drop by in the morning when the espresso machine is buzzing and there's a line out the door.
 If you can snag a spot on the communal table you're doing well.
 It's best to keep things simple here: a strong coffee and one of their epic ham and cheese croissants.